 But if we want to do good and have the will to do so, why are we not doing it?
 The problem is not about will, it is about knowledge, or as the 2009 Stiglitz-Sen-Fitoussi Commission concluded:“Those attempting to guide the economy and our societies are like a pilot trying to steer without a reliable compass.”

 Normative can be described as a Google for ethical consumerism.
 By scanning a product barcode with our app, you gain immediate insight into the socio-ecological impact of that product, and if you answer questions about your consumption and connect your bank statements, Normative can also calculate your consumption pattern.
 We will use gamification to motivate you to become a better consumer and if you still consume in an unethical way you can compensate for that by donating to a cost-effective charity.

 The impact of a product is calculated by using our database of social life-cycle assessment (S-LCA) research.
-If a product is not in the database, users will be able to fill in the gaps using our S-LCA software and discussion forum.
+If a product is not in the database, you or anyone else will be able to add research wiki-style in our S-LCA software.

 A maxim in economics holds that transparency makes markets work more efficiently.
 This rule has long been applied to price, but it is about time we apply it to the ethical impacts of industry and commerce.

 Category of the action

 Our mission with Normative is to build a moral operating system that will provide consumers, companies, governments and NGOs with a reliable compass that could guide us safely through the 21st century by counteracting socio-ecological degradation caused by lack of information, hyperbolic discounting, current moment bias, diffusion of responsibility and acrasia.
 This will be done by communicating externalities in a quantifiable and engaging way by using state of the art gamification and an up to date crowdsourced database of social life cycle assessments for different products.

 The Normative platform is made of three different software components: Normative Karma, Normative Scanner and Normative Life.